Praxelis clematidea flower

 For more information on weeds check out our weed ID Chart.

 You can control Praxelis by cultural and chemical means.
-However, due to the high seed production of praxelis, you will achieve long-term control with a combination of pre and post emergent herbicides to prevent re-growth after it germinates.
+However, due to its high seed production, you will tend to only achieve long-term control if you use a combination of pre and post emergent herbicides to prevent any re-growth once it germinates.

-Hand pulling of small areas of Praxelis is not recommended.
-This is because the seed falls off and actually increases the area of infestation.
+• Hand pulling Praxelis is not recommended, even if it’s only in small areas.
+This is because the seed falls off and will actually increase the area of infestation.

-The fact that Praxelis does not grow in shade is also an indirect means of control.
+• The fact that Giant Bluetop does not grow in shade is also a control option.
 A thick turf cover with very few thin or bare areas stops germination.
-This means:

-• Mow at the right height of cut for your turf variety.
+• Mow at the right height of cut.

 • Fertilise as needed.
-Take into account shade and the time of year.
+Take into account shade, the turf type and the time of year.

 • Don’t over irrigate or let your turf dry out.